ShotRep/APP_Maze/README.md

    to us as events.

+## Building a Maze.
+1.)
+Create a grid of cells

+2.)
+Pick a random starting cell

+3.)
+For that cell, build a randomly-ordered list of neighbors

+4.) if a neighbor has been visited before, remove it from the list

+5.)
+For each remaining neighbor, 'move' to it and remove the wall between those two cells

+6.)
+Repeat for this new neighbor

 ## Matter JS Terminology - High Level Notes.
 [Matter JS Docs](https://brm.io/matter-js/docs/)
 WORLD: Object that contains all of the different "things" in our matter app.